-- After selecting the dataset looks like below.
+- Afterward, selecting the dataset looks like the below.

-2. Use of Fill Color to Remove Color in Excel Cell
+2. Utilize Fill Color to Remove Color in Cell

 Often we need to remove the background color of a cell.
 Here we have a dataset of employees’ payment history and its payment type is highlighted with color.
-We are going to remove the color of each cell.
+Here, we are going to remove the color of each cell.

 - In the beginning, select the cells with color (D5:D10).

-- Now go to Home > Fill color dropdown.
+- Next, go to Home > Fill color dropdown.